How to Analyze A/B Test Results: A Beginner’s Guide for 2026

-Instead of guessing about what copy or image will get more conversions, you can test hypotheses and gather hard data.
+Instead of guessing which copy, image, or layout will convert, you can test real hypotheses and rely on hard data.

 Let’s get started!